rbw/records-old/README.md

 application that is modular, lightweight, and capable of dealing with many simultaneous requests.

-It makes use of a set of well-established and permissively licensed libraries:
-- Starlette
-- Uvicorn
-- SQLAlchemy (1.4 asyncio)
-- Marshmallow

 ## Architecture

 Uses a 3-tier architecture, illustrated below.